NateVanArendonk/NateVanArendonk/README.md

 ## About Me

-I’m a backend-leaning full-stack engineer working for meMR Health.
+I’m a backend-leaning full-stack engineer working for Predoc.
 When I'm not in front of my computer, you'll find me either mountain biking, skiing, or folding laundry.

 ## Projects